 OSHA Standards 1910.1200 The purpose of this section is to ensure that the hazards of all chemicals produced or imported are classified, and that information concerning the classified hazards is transmitted to employers and employees.
 The requirements of this section are intended to be consistent with the provisions of the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS), Revision 3.
 The transmittal of information is to be accomplished by means of comprehensive hazard communication programs, which are to include container labeling and other forms of warning, safety data sheets and employee training.

 Workers have a right to know what chemicals are in their workplace, especially if they have to use them as a part of their job.
-HCS requires that chemical manufacturers and importers must develop a Safety Data Sheet or SDS for each chemical they produce or import.
+The Hazard Communication Standard requires that chemical manufacturers and importers must develop a Safety Data Sheet or SDS for each chemical they produce or import.
 Safety Data Sheets contain valuable information about the hazards of specific chemicals and an SDS must be kept on hand for each chemical at the job site.

 OSHA Standard 1910.1200(g)(8) The employer shall maintain in the workplace copies of the required safety data sheets for each hazardous chemical, and shall ensure that they are readily accessible during each work shift to employees when they are in their work area(s).